 The best running shoes are designed to cushion your feet whilst on the road or on challenging dirt trails, but knowing how much you need to spend to pick up a top-quality pair can be a little difficult at times.

 Fortunately, we've put together this list based on price, reviews, and any unique features that make these sneakers stand out from the crowd.

-Whether you're looking for something built for road running, like the Nike Air Zoom Alphafly Next%, or you're after something slightly less expensive, like the Brooks Revel 5, we've got you covered right here.
+Whether you're looking for something built for road running, like the Nike Air Zoom Alphafly Next%, or you're some of the best running trainers under 100, like the Brooks Revel 5, we've got you covered right here.

 We also discuss some of the latest news surrounding upcoming running shoes to mark in your diaries for future consideration.

 When running, you'll need a pair of trainers that are both comfortable and will cushion the impact made with each stride you take.